-Protect and grow the core: The Group will only Win new bus and rail contracts: Develop for the future of transport: The Group will only III pursuit of its objective to develop the future tolerate low risk with The Group is willing to of transport, the Group recognises that regard to the management accept moderate risk innovation and striving to be one step ahead of of its core activities. within stable and regulated our competitors comes with some inherent risk. markets as it bids for Moderate risks, in some circumstances, will be new bus and rail contracts. accepted in pursuit of objectives.
+Develop for the future of transport:

+In pursuit of its objective to develop the future of transport, the Group recognises that innovation and striving to be one step ahead of our competitors comes with some inherent risk.
+Moderate risks, in some circumstances, will be accepted in pursuit of objectives.